-If you are thinking of starting up a new business, or you are looking to expand an already successful corporate enterprise, the chances are that you will get absolutely nowhere and at light speed if you do not have access to the required type of financing you need.
+If you are thinking of starting up a new business or you are looking to expand an already successful corporate enterprise, the chances are that you will get absolutely nowhere and at light speed if you do not have access to the required type of financing you need.

 With this in mind, we need to understand the main differences between these two types of finance so that we can make an informed decision and take the most logical route.

-What are secured loans for business?
+What are secured loans for businesses?

 A secured business loan is a long-term borrowing product that is available exclusively to applicants who are able to offer some type of collateral as security against the sum being borrowed.
-In most cases, this type of finance is usually secured on a property or suitable commercial assets.
+In most cases, this type of financing is usually secured on a property or suitable commercial assets.
 Although the borrower will typically use a commercially owned building or business asset as security, there are cases where secured business loans are taken out against an applicant’s home or primary residence.

 What is an unsecured business loan?